AInora

 First, GDPR Article 6 requires that every processing operation - including each AI-handled collection call - rest on a documented lawful basis (typically legitimate interest for debt recovery, with a documented balancing test).
 Article 22 limits decisions based solely on automated processing that produce legal effects, which is why most EU AI collection deployments include human review for adverse outcomes.

 Second, the EU AI Act (Regulation 2024/1689) classifies AI systems that interact with humans as needing transparency under Article 50.
-From August 2026 onward, voice agents calling EU consumers must disclose they are AI in a way the consumer can understand and at the start of the interaction.
+From 2 August 2026, the date the Article 50 transparency obligations apply, voice agents calling EU consumers must inform them they are interacting with an AI system - in a clear and distinguishable manner, at the latest at the time of the first interaction.

 Third, the European Data Protection Board (EDPB) guidelines on voice recording, biometric data, and cross-border transfers (Chapter V of GDPR) mean that vendors hosting voice data outside the EU require Standard Contractual Clauses, Transfer Impact Assessments, and often supplementary measures.
 Most EU procurement teams default to EU-resident hosting.